Rakshit1804kumar/Snake-Game/README.md

 ---

-## Features
+## ✨ Features## Features

-- Simple and intuitive gameplay
+- 🐍 Simple and intuitive gameplay
-- Sound effects for moves, eating food, and game over
+- 🎵 Sound effects for moves, eating food, and game over
-- Responsive design (works across desktop / mobile browsers)
+- 📱 Responsive design for desktop and mobile
-- Clean visuals with a background image
+- 🎨 Clean visuals with background image

 ---